 In some cases, where it makes sense and is lawful, you can interact with us anonymously or by using a pseudonym (an alias).
 We will endeavour to make this option clear when it is available to you.

-As noted above, we will only collect personal information from you that's necessary to provide the product or service or to carry out internal administrative functions.
+As noted above, we will only collect personal information from you that's necessary to provide the product or service or to carry out internal administrative functions, or any other personal information you submit to us.
 We collect different personal information depending on the product or service that you have requested.
 Some examples include:

 - Parcels - When you ship a parcel with us we will capture the details of the parcel including shipping activities (for tracking purposes), the weight and dimensions of the parcel, and the sender and receiver details.
 This information allows us to route the package and to respond to queries from both the sender and the receiver.

-- Identity and Document Services - Given our broad presence across Australian communities, we provide a range of identity and document services that allow our customers to apply for ID cards (e.g., KeyPass), apply for government papers (births, deaths, marriage certificates), apply for passports, and witness document as well as a broad range of other services.
+- Identity and Document Services - Given our broad presence across Australian communities, we provide a range of identity and document services that allow our customers to apply for ID cards (e.g., KeyPass), apply for government papers, apply for passports, and witness document as well as a broad range of other services.
 These services, performed on behalf of other organisations and agencies often require the collection of identity details such as name, address, and proof of identity details (e.g., drivers licence, passport number).
-We typically pass this information to the service provider and retain a copy for an agreed period (up to about 90 days) in case there are problems with the processing of the transaction.
+We typically pass this information to the service provider and retain a copy in case there are problems with the processing of the transaction and to meet our legal obligations.
 After the retention period is over, your personal information is deleted.

 - Post Billpay - When you pay your bills at Australia Post, we only capture enough information to ensure the right bill is paid.
 Generally, this includes a reference number for the bill and does not include your personal information.

 - Newsletters - We offer a number of newsletters such as Our Neighbourhood, our Brand Hub, or Promotions and Offers.
 We collect your name and your email address which we keep until you choose to unsubscribe from this service.